thehyve/transmartApp-doc/source/browse.rst

 **Left pane**

-Use this pane to define search filters to retrieve the studies of interest.
+Here the search filters are defined to retrieve the studies of interest.

-The Active Filters area displays any pre-defined filters that you have selected and free-text search keywords that you have typed; for example, the title of a study.
-The Program Explorer area displays the matching studies.
+The "Active Filters" area displays any selected, pre-defined filters and free-text search keywords that you have typed; for example, the title of a study.
+The "Program Explorer" area displays the matching studies.

 **Right pane**

-Use this pane to view information about the studies and any associated objects (analyses, assays, folders) listed in the Program Explorer.
+Here information is shown on the studies and any associated objects (analyses, assays, folders) listed in the Program Explorer.

-Some studies that you display in this pane can be opened in Analyze view, where you define cohorts within the study and perform a variety of analyses of the cohort data.
+Some studies displayed in this pane can be opened in the "Analyze" feature, where you define cohorts within the study and perform a variety of analyses of the cohort data.

 Features of the Browse page are shown below: